ccpem/mrcfile/docs/usage_guide.rst

 Validating MRC files
 --------------------

-MRC files can be validated with :func:`mrcfile.validate`:
+MRC files can be validated with :func:`mrcfile.validate`, which prints an explanation of what is happening and also returns :data:`True` if the file is valid or :data:`False` otherwise:

 .. doctest::

    >>> mrcfile.validate('tmp.mrc')
+   Checking if tmp.mrc is a valid MRC2014 file...
+   File appears to be valid.
    True

 This works equally well for gzip- or bzip2-compressed files: